How to Swim with Turtles Ethically in Daymaniyat Islands Nature Reserve

 I found out about the marine reserve from former colleagues who were in Muscat as expatriate workers.
 You see, I had begun wondering whether Oman has scuba dive sites, after I received hints of its maritime identity from a previous trip.

-So, when I was lucky enough to have yet another chance to travel to Muscat on business, I made sure to schedule in some scuba diving.
+So, when I was lucky enough to have yet another chance to return to Muscat, I made sure to schedule in some scuba diving.

 - Looking for Whale Sharks with SeaOman

-- Don't Swim with Turtles.
-(What does that mean?)
+- Don’t Swim with Turtles.
+(What do I mean?)

 - Why are Ethical Wildlife Experiences Important?